improbable-eng/perforce-buildkite-plugin/README.md

 2. Provision with credentials - a P4TICKETS file is recommended
 3. Optionally customise workspace mapping.

-The P4CLIENT, P4USER and P4PORT used by the plugin are written to a [P4CONFIG](https://www.perforce.com/manuals/v16.2/cmdref/P4CONFIG.html) file at the workspace root.

-Set the env var `P4CONFIG=p4config` to allow your build scripts to automatically pick up this info.
+The P4CLIENT, P4USER and P4PORT used by the plugin are written to a [P4CONFIG](https://www.perforce.com/manuals/v16.2/cmdref/P4CONFIG.html) file at the workspace root and the P4CONFIG env var is set, so build scripts are able to automatically pick up configuration for any further interactions with Perforce.

 ## Examples